-I had the opportunity to talk to Dan Finnigan, CEO of Jobvite, about the new advancements in their social recruiting and applicant tracking software.
+I had the opportunity to talk to Dan Finnigan, CEO of Jobvite, about the advancements in their social recruiting and applicant tracking software.
 It’s pretty exciting for both job seekers and companies!

 This is how it works.